FAQ: Benefits of Private LTE and CBRS with MultiTech Systems and Telit Cinterion

 Today’s public networks adopt a best-effort approach to connecting all user equipment devices, whether they’re smartphones or industrial gateways.
-Enterprises can now deploy and manage their dedicated OnGo-CBRS core network, enabling IT departments to prioritize their traffic and devices based upon SLAs.
+Enterprises can now deploy and manage their dedicated OnGo-CBRS core network, enabling IT departments to prioritize their traffic and devices based on SLAs.
 For example, video surveillance requires a high availability SLA with priority over tablets on best-effort performance.

 Gone are data plans per device per month for the life of the asset.
 Businesses can capitalize on their investment in a private network with no limits and a better ROI, particularly for devices that remain within a campus or building environment, which is the case for most enterprise assets.

-Safi Khan, Telit: CBRS requires far fewer base station units to cover the same size building than the number of Wi-Fi access points.
+Safi Khan, Telit Cinterion: CBRS requires far fewer base station units to cover the same size building than the number of Wi-Fi access points.
 The transmit power level allowed in CBRS is higher than Wi-Fi, and CBRS uses shared spectrum, which can offer better performance than Wi-Fi in unlicensed spectrum.
 Even though CBRS base stations’ price is higher than that of Wi-Fi APs, approximately three times more APs are required to cover the same building.